-Sugar and the Mint's first album, Grape Flavored (2017), demonstrates Sugar and the Mint's vocal and string prowess.
-Lovely harmonies permeate all lyrical pieces, particularly in "Greenback Dollar," "Come On In My Kitchen," and the original "Welcome Home."
-Other originals, instrumental "Elkhorn Reel" and the vocal ditty "Ten Years From Today,"look back to the band's beginnings with energetic vibrato.
+Sugar and the Mint's first album, Grape Flavored (2017), demonstrates the band’s vocal and string prowess.
+Lovely harmonies permeate all lyrical pieces, particularly in "Greenback Dollar," "Come On In My Kitchen," “Ain’t No Grave,” and the original "Welcome Home."
+Other originals, instrumental "Elkhorn Reel" and the vocal ditty "Ten Years From Today," look back to the band's beginnings with energetic vibrato.
 The title instrumental, "Grape Flavored," a triple-fiddle original brings live audiences out of their seats.
-"Ain't No Grave," a soulful rendition of an old gospel favorite, re-calibrates with the band's captivating arrangement, and the piece has become one of Sugar and the Mint's signature songs as well as well as the band's first music video.

 Winner of the prestigious Telluride Bluegrass Festival Band Contest in June 2017, Sugar and the Mint hails from Prescott, Arizona.
-The acoustic string quartet consists of Matt Tatum Haynes (mandolin, vocals), Johan Glidden (lead vocals, guitar, violin), Glory Glidden (violin, vocals) and Keenan Hammack (guitar, vocals).
-(Former members are Kiva Rain Keith and Jason Howard.)
+The acoustic string quintet consists of Matt Tatum Haynes (mandolin, vocals), Johan Glidden (lead vocals, guitar, violin), Glory Glidden (violin, vocals), Keenan Hammack (guitar, vocals), and Cosimo Bohrman (bass, vocals).

 ALBUMS FOR PURCHASE

 Just Past Midnight and Grape Flavored are available for purchase or streaming on iTunes, Spotify, Amazon, YouTube, and bookstores.

 Sugar and the Mint’s music video "How Far" (from Just Past Midnight) can be viewed at www.sugarandthemint.com and on the band's YouTube channel.